solarpx/QKeithleyControl/README.md

 # QKeithleyControl
 QKeithleyControl is a user interface designed for automation of common laboratory measurement routines using Keithley 2400 sourcemeters.
-The software offers three operational modes to interact with the Keithely: A configuration mode, IV-bias mode, and IV-Sweep mode.
+The software offers three operational modes to interact with the Keithely: **configuration mode**, **IV-bias mode**, and **IV-Sweep mode**.
 The program flow is designed to be intuitive, allowing for users to easily configure and operate laboratory hardware.

 ### Hardware Configuration